 We love upcycling products to create a more vintage and homely feel.
 While Victorian classics like a freestanding bath set the tone of the room perfectly, some upcycled, vintage accessories will complete the look and ensure the compliments come flooding in.

 Taking an old mirror for example, and jazzing it up into a period piece is a great way to get creative while keeping your bathroom timeless and in keeping with Victorian design.
-If you can’t wait to get started, we love this Roper Rhodes Hampton Mirror, which comes in at just £92.99 and adds a little extra something to your bathroom.
+If you can’t wait to get started, we love the Roper Rhodes Hampton Mirror, which comes in at just £92.99 and adds a little extra something to your bathroom.
 Pairing beautifully with the vanity unit we mentioned earlier, this wooden mirror comes in 5 finishes - vanilla, mocha, slate grey, pewter and chalk white.

 Patterned tiles are all the rage right now.
 They look beautiful and provide an eye-catching feature in whichever way they are used.
 Perfect for your Victorian bathroom, patterned tiles look great either on the floor or as a standout wall feature.
 We love monochrome tiles almost as much as the Victorians did!